nihlaeth/HorseLife/README.md

 * Add other building types (pastures, tack/feed rooms, headquarters, etc.)
 * Implement horsemarket
 * Start working on training system
-* add messages for all needs
 * move integer / readable time format from backend/time.py to TimeStamp class
-* Earn xp with actions.
+* Figure out why Horse model isn't firing messages

 ## Code style
 So far, I've been keeping the code up to the pep8 and pep257 standard.
 I've been pretty religious about this (even providing docstrings for self evident methods like __str__ and such), so I'd like any contributions to adhere to those as well.